TWTG Documentation

 Temperature Transmitter (TT)

-The user must read the product documentation before proceeding with the information provided in this section.
+The user must read the before proceeding with the information provided in this section.

 The NEON Temperature Transmitter requires two main pieces: the transmitter and the temperature probe.
 The temperature probe can be an industrial thermocouple or an RTD PT-100 which can be purchased through a 3rd party or in some cases with TWTG.